havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 Following codebase is written entirely for esp-idf framework.
 While hal layer used is mimicking arduino, there are differences and thus simple porting of the code to arduino is not possible.
 Configuration of the device is done primarily with Kconfig under esp-idf.
 While runtime configuration with storing to flash is possible, it is not needed for the current application and would result in unnecessary slowdowns.

-# TODO
-* reintroduce MQTT as it will not pose any slowdowns with current architecture

 # Constants
 * these parameters are defined in Kconfig and will require recompilation of the firmware to change
 * STEPPER_H_STEP_COUNT, STEPPER_T_STEP_COUNT - number of steps in a single rotation on horizontal and tilt axis